-In terms of home construction, spray foam insulation is directly applied to horizontal and vertical surfaces – how it expands lets you fill in small gaps and crevices.
+For example, in terms of home construction, spray foam insulation is directly applied to horizontal and vertical surfaces as it expands while filling in small gaps and crevices.
 In turn, it acts as an effective air barrier that generally doesn’t attract insects and rodents.
-Long-term, spray foam insulation also cuts down on energy costs and lowers utility expenses.
+Additionally, long-term, spray foam insulation also cuts down on energy costs and lowers utility expenses.
 As a result, many homeowners rely on spray foam for warmth, but fail to realize how it reacts with a possible termite infestation.

 By nature, spray foam’s dense, spongy composition should act as a deterrent to termites and act as some sort of termite protection.
 In particular, if it’s made of polyurethane or another synthetic material it should offer some protection.
 Yet, while the foam itself won’t attract termites, it doesn’t block them either.
 Instead, pest control professionals find these pests chewing or tunneling through, nesting inside and forming colonies inside spray foam.

 Although you can spot termites eating through beams and supports, insulation may cover up their presence.
 Even back when rigid cellulose insulation lined a home’s perimeter, termites would still eat through it or continue consuming any structural supports behind the foam.
 As such, unless the tubes and tunnels went from one side to the other, the material essentially shielded the destruction – until it was too late.

 This issue isn’t exclusive to older insulation methods.
 During construction, spray foam is applied at least 3/4 of an inch thick.
 As termites can burrow holes just 1/16 in diameter, their presence goes undetected.
 In either case, the termite infestation progresses from your foundation and basement to other, more visible parts of your home.

 Spray Foam Creates a Pathway